-In light of the favorable say-on-pay vote at our fiscal 2019 Annual Meeting of Shareholders, the Compensation Committee took the following actions in fiscal 2020:
+In light of the favorable say-on-pay vote at our fiscal 2019 Annual Meeting of Shareholders, the Compensation Committee maintained a similar Named Executive Officer compensation structure for fiscal 2020 as in fiscal 2019, namely the following:

-- Increased the base salaries of Messrs Capps and Malden by restoring a 15% base salary reduction that had been enacted in June 1, 2015. - Established minimum performance criteria for any cash bonuses related to fiscal 2020, which were not attained and resulted in no cash bonuses being paid for fiscal 2020. - Did not grant "full value" stock awards to Named Executive Officers in fiscal 2020.
+- Increased the base salaries of Messrs Capps and Malden by 15% to our fiscal year ended January 31, 2016 levels. - Established minimum performance criteria for any cash bonuses related to fiscal 2020, which were not attained and resulted in no cash bonuses being paid for fiscal 2020. - Did not grant "full value" stock awards to Named Executive Officers in fiscal 2020.